-There are specific formulas under the law for calculating judgment interest in both Texas state and federal courts.
+There are specific formulas under the law for calculating judgment interest in both state and federal courts.
 To help you, our firm also provides a judgment interest calculator at the top of this page.

 How to Calculate Pre-judgment Interest?

-The pre-judgment interest rate in Texas is the same as the post-judgment rate.
+The pre-judgment interest rate is the same as the post-judgment rate.
 Generally, pre-judgment interest accrues on the amount of a judgment during the period beginning on the earlier of the 180th day after the date the defendant receives written notice of the plaintiff’s claim or the date the suit is filed, and stops being calculated on the day preceding the date judgment is rendered.
 TEX.
 FIN.
 CODE § 304.104.

 In other words, when the defendant knew or should have known that there was a lawsuit against them, up until the day the lawsuit is resolved, interest is always adding up.

 Pre-judgment interest is computed as simple interest and does not compound.
 TEX.
 FIN.
 CODE § 304.104.
 It may not be assessed on any portion of damages that look ahead to the future, and these will have to be removed from the calculation.
 TEX.
 FIN.
 CODE § 304.1045.